MolSSI/QCSchema/versioning/README.md

 Not strictly on the versioning topic but brought up
 ---------------------------------------------------

-versioning of data (not strictly program) like basisset, element masses
+- Versioning of data absorbed by codes/schema (not strictly program) like basisset, element masses.
+Changes in basisset exchange lead to different results.
+Versioning will provide key information about changes.
+Use of CODATA fundamental constants, IUPAC Gold Book for naming conventions (including atom names for superheavies) and semantic meaning of terms (see their Gold Book).

-bronze, molden, silver, gold, platinum compliance levels that will change with core version
+- Adherence of codes, visualizers, etc. to schema: bronze, molden, silver, gold, platinum compliance levels that will change with core version